Mythbusting: Data Driven Answers to Four Common Assumptions About How Musicians Make Money

 In these five instances, the musicians’ income and expenses varied from year to year, and were unique to their own circumstances, but they are each seeing a net positive, and within the expected range.
 As with the data sets above, even this small sample size suggests a middle class existence.

-The qualitative and quantitative data collected suggests that, while there are a handful of musicians who are wealthy, in general, US musicians are part of the working middle class.
+The qualitative and quantitative data collected suggests that, while there are a handful of musicians who are wealthy, in general, US musicians are part of the working or middle class.